 It will also stop the mince from going too 'mushy' which I find can happen when you just add it straight to the slow cooker.

 Once browned, add the rest of the ingredients, mix well and then cook on high for 3-4 hours or low for 6-8 hours.

 My gluten free spaghetti bolognese recipe

 This gluten free spaghetti bolognese recipe is just the easiest gluten free dinner idea!
 It's super tasty and we just keep making it over and over again in our house.

-If you make this recipe and love it, please do let me know by tagging me on my Instagram or using #theglutenfreeblogger.
 I love seeing your creations!
-And please do leave a review to let others know you loved it too!
+And please do leave a review to let others know you loved it too.
 It would mean the world to me.

 - 500 g gluten free spaghetti

 - 2 medium white onions, (peeled and finely chopped)